earthly/website/blog/_posts/2022-10-09-explore-portainer-as-tool.md

     Learn how to use Portainer, an open-source container management tool, to easily deploy and manage Docker containers without the need for complex command-line interfaces.
 With Portainer's graphical user interface, you can view and administer your containerized applications with ease.
 last_modified_at: 2023-07-19
 ---
-**In this article, we guide you through setting up Portainer.
-If you're managing containerized environments, Earthly can streamline your build processes.
-[Learn more](/).**
+**This article guides you through setting up Portainer.
+Earthly streamlines and speeds up build processes in containerized environments.
+[Learn more about Earthly](/).**

 As a developer managing containerized applications can be daunting especially when it comes to using a command-line interface; administrating [docker](/blog/rails-with-docker) containers, writing complicating, and having to learn the various commands can be intimidating.